 To find out the required rate of return, we can use the following formula –

-Example of Gordon Growth Model Formula with Constant Growth
+Calculation Example of the Gordon Growth Model with Constant Growth

 Hi-Fi Company has the following information –